 - Are there enhancements to the look, feel, and functionality you want the new site to have?

 - Is there any design or functionality parts of the present site you like and would like to keep?

 - Are there any custom-designed elements of the old site that may be hard to migrate?

 3. Choosing the Best Drupal Development Team for You

 Once the road map has been done and your ambitions for the site listed, it is time to find a Drupal Development team to work with you.
 Here are some tips on finding the right team.

 - Is the Development Team Drupal approved?

-- Have they worked on project similar to yours in the past?
+- Have they worked on projects similar to yours in the past?

-You will need to choose your team careful, because Drupal is a complex system.
-Just hiring a freelancer because their price is cheaper does not mean that you will get a good job.
+You will need to choose your team carefully because Drupal is a complex system.
+Just hiring a freelancer because their price is lower does not mean that you will get a good job.
 In fact, it could cost you ten times more in the long run if they make mistakes!
-It is best to choose a Drupal Developer who has a long track record, and who also can pull in a team to work with them on big projects.
-Your website migration to Drupal will go a lot easier and smoother this way, and of course, you will see you ROI that much quicker.
+It is best to choose a Drupal Developer who has a long track record and can pull in a team to work with them on big projects.
+Your website migration to Drupal will go a lot easier and smoother this way, and of course, you will see your ROI that much quicker.